sparkbox/standard/design/design-foundry_image_guidelines.md

 ![This is a case study that belongs in the  Design category.](https://paper-attachments.dropbox.com/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1560351236090_case-study_boom-crate.jpg)
+This is a case study that belongs in the  Design category.

 ![This is a case study that belongs in  the Development category.](https://paper-attachments.dropbox.com/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1560351250646_case-study_dealer-tire-01.jpg)
+This is a case study that belongs in  the Development category.